 }Deep dive: JavaScript Event Loop Interview Guide covers the call stack, task queues, and real-world async patterns.

-Mistake #5: Reference vs Value Confusion
+Reference vs Value Questions

 Primitives are passed by value.
 Objects and arrays are passed by reference.
 This distinction causes subtle bugs that even experienced developers miss.